mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 In the third scenario, you'll add two more Agent Machines to the mimik Service Mesh and run all under another distinctly named Agent Collection.

-## Setting up and running a Single Agent Collection scenario
+### Scenario 1: Setting up and running a Single Agent Collection scenario

 The Single Agent scenario is one in which the Agent Collection associated with the Coordinator Machine has only a single Agent Machine.
 The Coordinator Machine works with that machine in the Agent Collection; forwarding prompts the Coordinator Machine to synthesize.
 The User Console sends HTTP requests to the Coordinator Machine and receives prompt responses from the Agent Machine.
 The Coordinator Machine then synthesizes these responses.